 Capital expenditure is distinct from the everyday revenue expenditure required to run services.
 It represents investment in items of property, plant and equipment (such as buildings, roads, land, and vehicles), the benefits of which last for more than one year.
-The Council's capital programme for the four years to 31/3/2023 is forecast to be a minimum of £129m.
+There is a total capital programme, spread over a number of years, of over £156m.

-During the year there was spending on rolling programmes for highways infrastructure (£5.5m) and private housing grants (£2.7m) in addition to major investment on:-
+During the year there was spending on rolling programmes for highways (£5.7m) and private housing grant and loans (£4.6m) in addition to major investment on:-

-- Redevelopment of the Northgate House site to provide a new sixth form facility and new commercial space within the town centre. - Street Lighting Upgrade & Refit Programmes designed specifically to reduce the Council's carbon footprint on the network and within buildings. - Investment in the corporate estate to reduce ongoing running costs. - Progression of major road improvements in the borough funded by grants from the West Yorkshire Combined Authority through its West Yorkshire Plus Transport Funding. - Remodelling of existing schools including the creation of one through school. - ICT infrastructure. - Purchase of an investment property.
+- Redevelopment of Northgate House to provide a new sixth form facility and new commercial space within the town centre. - A programme of replacement of street lighting across the borough to improve efficiency and update the stock. - A significant programme of refurbishment, improving efficiency and rationalisation of the Council's service providing buildings - Progression of major road improvements in the borough funded by allocations from the West Yorkshire Combined Authority through its transport fund. - Remodelling and creation of a number of existing schools. - Replacement of the Council's transport fleet.

-In addition to work on its own assets, the Council also spent £3.7m on 3rd party assets, (mainly grants for private housing adaptations and spending on certain types of school e.g. church schools owned by the diocese rather than the Council).
+In addition to work on its own assets, the Council also spent £5.9m on 3rd party assets, (mainly grants for private housing adaptations and spending on certain types of school e.g. church schools owned by the diocese rather than the Council).